-- 1. There is no right or wrong... - 2. bit and byte endian.
-IBM/PowerPC use weird big bit-endian in manuals - 3.
-Only programs that access the same value as both bytes and words care, or pass data to other processors. - 4.
-MIPS: little-E on Digital Ultrix, big-E on SGI IRIX - 5. processor XORs address bits A0 and A1 based on endian-mode.
-Motherboard data bus must also be wired accordingly. (endian mode cannot be changed on-the-fly) - 6.
-Machines that only access data as words do not have an endian per se. e.g. Cray - 7.
+- 1. There is no right or wrong... - 2.
+PDP-11's used a strange combination of big and little endian - 3.
+On a little-E machine, reading a byte from a word ptr gives the least significant byte. little-least. - 4. personal view is that little is easier to wrap my head around - 5. bit and byte endian.
+IBM/PowerPC use weird big bit-endian in manuals - 6.
+Only programs that access the same value as both bytes and words care, or pass data to other processors. - 7.
+MIPS: little-E on Digital Ultrix, big-E on SGI IRIX - 8. processor XORs address bits A0 and A1 based on endian-mode.
+Motherboard data bus must also be wired accordingly. (endian mode cannot be changed on-the-fly) - 9.
+NT currently only runs on Little Endian machines, and rumour has it that it is deeply ingrained within it, but JAVA... - 10.
+Machines that only access data as words do not have an endian per se. e.g. Cray - 11.
 Some old machines had 9bit bytes.
-Should really call a byte an octet... - 8. instructions that swap the endian of a word have been added to several architectures - particluar for little endian machines to enable them to translate in and out of 'Network endian' (which is big)
+Should really call a byte an octet... - 12. instructions that swap the endian of a word have been added to several architectures particluar for little endian machines to enable them to translate in and out of 'Network endian' (which is big)